Vyral/base-template/_posts/2018-08-30-3-benefits-of-listing-your-home-in-the-fall.md

 {% include pullquote.html %}

 **3. It’s easier to move up**.
-Those of you who are looking to sell in order to move on to a larger home may find it easier to do so during the fall.
+Those of you who are looking to sell in order to move up to a larger home may find it easier to do so during the fall.
 Certain listings have been sitting on the market for some time by this point, so many sellers are ready to make a deal.
 In other words, now may be the perfect time for you to earn a favorable price for your current property while also securing a great deal on your next home.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.